LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

-In contrast, our method achieves the smallest overall degradation, with an average drop of only \textbf{\mbox{-1.52}}, substantially improving over the previous best result of \textbf{\mbox{-4.32}} obtained by Liger-GLA.
+Overall, earlier approaches such as SUPRA and Mamba2-Llama exhibit substantial performance degradation across benchmarks, despite requiring large amounts of additional training.
+More recent hybrid methods, namely LoLCATs and Liger-GLA, significantly reduce this gap while using orders much fewer tokens, which shows the importance of using sliding window attention.
+However, they still suffer from notable drops on more challenging tasks, particularly MMLU.
+In contrast, LayerBoost achieves the smallest overall degradation, with an average drop of only \textbf{\mbox{-1.52}}, substantially improving over the previous best result of \textbf{\mbox{-4.32}} obtained by Liger-GLA.
 This demonstrates that our layer-aware design more effectively preserves the capabilities of the original model after architectural modification.
 The advantage is especially visible on the more challenging MMLU benchmark.
-While prior methods incur large performance losses on this task, LayerBoost maintains significantly stronger performance, indicating better preservation of the model capabilities.
+While prior methods incur large performance losses on this task, LayerBoost maintains significantly stronger performance.
 Importantly, these gains are achieved with minimal additional training.
 Our method requires only 40M tokens, comparable to LoLCATs and Liger-GLA, and significantly fewer than SUPRA.
-Furthermore, as shown in Table~\ref{tab:healing_ablation} of Section~\ref{sec:ablation}, strong performance can already be recovered with as few as 10M tokens, underscoring the efficiency of our initialization and healing strategy.
+Furthermore, as shown in Table~\ref{tab:healing_ablation} of Section~\ref{sec:ablation}, strong performance can already be recovered with as few as 10M tokens, highlighting the efficiency of our approach.